 Barrot spoke after Macron joined British Prime Minister Keir Starmer and Canadian Prime Minister Mark Carney in a rare joint statement that angered Israel.

-The statement said that "we will not stand idly by," threatened "further concrete actions" if Israel continued to block aid, and said that "We are committed to recognizing a Palestinian state."
+The statement said "we will not stand idly by", threatened "further concrete actions" if Israel continued to block aid and said "We are committed to recognizing a Palestinian state".

 Pushed by what these actions might entail, Barrot again urged the EU to agree to the Dutch request to review the association agreement between Israel and the bloc and, in particular, to examine whether Israel was violating the agreement's human rights commitments.